Email FacebookTwitterMenu burgerClose thin

 A living trust is simply a legal framework, established by a document, into which property and assets can be placed.
 There is a trustee who manages and distributes the property stored in the trust.
 You can either name yourself as the trustee or pick someone else.

 Irrevocable living trusts are permanent.
 The person who creates the trust, also known as the grantor, cannot remove property placed in the trust without the express permission of every person named in the trust.
-The trust wholly owns the property inside of it, so any taxes are paid via the trust.
+The trust wholly owns the property inside it, and pays any taxes owed from its assets.

 Revocable living trusts, meanwhile, have more flexibility.
-Property can be removed and the trust modified at the grantor’s will.
+The grantor can remove property and modify the trust at will.
 The grantor still owns the property and pays taxes on it like normal.

 How Much Does It Cost to Create a Living Trust in Ohio?

-Even though it’s clearly cheaper to do it yourself, there are some notable risks to DIY estate planning.
+Even though it’s cheaper to do it yourself, there are some notable risks to DIY estate planning.
 Attention to detail is very important and it will take a lot of time to do all of the research needed.
 If you use an attorney, make sure you find someone who is a trust expert, not just an estate planner.
-Also take note of the fees upfront so you are not surprised.
+Also, take note of the fees upfront to avoid surprise expenses.

 Why Get a Living Trust in Ohio?